How To Get Rid Of Ants

 Carpenter Ants are most active in the evening hours when foraging for food, both inside the house and outside.
 Carpenter ants do not eat the wood for food, but they will tunnel into the wood to make nests.
 By observing ants at night, you may be able to tell where to spray or bait.
-Treating the nest itself is the last resort for Carpenter Ant control.
+Treating the nest itself is the last resort for Carpenter ant control.
 Unless the entire nest is effectively treated, the colony may simply scatter.
 Use a non-repellent insecticide to minimize this risk.

 The best way to treat Carpenter Ants inside the house: